 The term of these (and other) non-official members will be for two years.
 The council is chaired by the central minister of commerce and industry Mr. Piyush Goyal.

 The collective role of the council members will be to

 - Advise the government on the measures needed to build a strong atmosphere for nurturing innovations and startups in the country.

 - Suggest measures to encourage creativity among citizens and students in particular.

 - Promote innovation in all sectors of the economy across the country.

 - Suggest measures to make it easier to start, operate, grow, and exit businesses by reducing compliances and costs.

 - Promote ease of access to capital for startups.

 - Represent the Indian startup ecosystem during the policy-making process.

 This advisory council will be the first comprehensive body to represent the Indian startup community.
-With the likes of Mr. Byju Raveendran who is a first-generation entrepreneur in the advisory council, I hope this will create a great ecosystem for startups to thrive.
+BYJU’s owner Mr. Byju Raveendran who is a first-generation entrepreneur is in the advisory council, I hope this will create a great ecosystem for start-ups to thrive.
 India could be home to many decacorns in the years to come.